nickthename/nickthename.github.io/rules.md

  Round Robin standings are determined in the following order: Match count, head to head, game count.
 In the event a tie still exists, the Players tied will play another round robin, Best-of-1 and stock differential will be recorded.
-The tiebreaker round robin will use the same tiebreaker order with stock differential being the final tiebreaker.
+The tie breaker round robin will use the same tie breaker order with stock differential being the final tie breaker.
 This is repeated until no ties exist.
+In the event of a tie involving more than 3 players, a return to head-to-head may be necessary after using game count.

 #### Round Robin Match Order
  Players from the same region must play each other first in a round robin pool.
 A Tournament Official may be summoned to enforce this rule.
+A TO may also require certain players to play in a certain order.

 #### Collusion
 Players suspected of colluding may be immediately disqualified from the